chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 I used Mutual Information to determine which features are associated to hate speech, and used Logistic Regression to determine the predictability of the features extracted.
 See [Feature Selection](#feature-selection) for details of the results.

-# Corpus
+# Data
-I used a keyword approach to scrap potentially hate speech Tweets in Simplified Chinese, Traditional Chinese or Cantonese.
-See [here](https://github.com/chingachleung/Chinese_Hate_seepch/blob/main/keywords.txt) for the list of keywords used.
-In total, I collected over 6000 Tweets.
+I started with devlopeing a [hate speech lexcion](https://github.com/chingachleung/Chinese_Hate_seepch/blob/main/keywords.txt) based on multiple resources ([Hatebase.org](https://hatebase.org/), [Wiikpedia](https://zh.wikipedia.org/wiki/%E6%AD%A7%E8%A7%86%E8%AF%AD)) and retrieved Tweets using Twitter API that contain terms from the Lexicon.
+The Tweets in the dataset are in Simplified Chinese, Traditional Chinese or Cantonese.
+For this baseline model, I collected over 6000 Tweets.
 Around 25% percent of the Tweets are classifified as hate-speech, and 75% classified as non hate-speech.
-To inqure about the corpus, please contact me at wl607@georgetown.edu
+To inqure about the data, please contact me at wl607@georgetown.edu

 # Feature Extraction

 The following features are extracted from each Tweet:
 1. Similarity\
 To compare semantic similarity, I used the [Tencent Chinese W2V Corpus](https://ai.tencent.com/ailab/nlp/en/embedding.html) for embeddings.
-3. OOV counts
+2. OOV counts
-4. Punctuations
+3. Punctuations
-5. Sentence length
+4. Sentence length
-6. Sentence final particles
+5. Sentence final particles
-7. Profanity count
+6. Profanity count
-8. Sentiment
+7. Sentiment
-9. Othering language
+8. Othering language
-10. Assertiveness
+9. Assertiveness
-11. Profanity proximity
+10. Profanity proximity

 feature_extraction.py reads a tsv file and a combined clustered file to create a csv file called toyset.csv for feature testing.